 Some form of mine clearance was reported to have taken place in 2001 and the first half of 2002 in 74 countries and ten other areas.
-In many cases, the only mine clearance involved the military and other entities, such as explosive ordnance disposal (EOD) units of national police, responding to emergencies necessitating the clearance of landmines or UXO.

-clearance for humanitarian, economic, or military purposes.
+This includes mine clearance for humanitarian, economic, or military purposes.
 No mine clearance of any type was noted in 2001 in sixteen mine-affected countries: Armenia, China, Cuba, Iraq (excluding northern Iraq), Liberia, Libya, Malawi, Mongolia, Nepal, Niger, North Korea, Pakistan, Sierra Leone, Somalia (excluding Somaliland), Swaziland, and Uganda.